Launch an AWS™ AMI™ Instance

 - We recommend that only advanced users select default.

-Click Create New Based on Seller Settings, then enter a name for the security group in the Name your Security Group text box.
+Click Create New Based on Seller Settings, then enter a name for the security group in the Name your security Group text box.
 Enter a description in the Description text box.
 Then, click Save.

 Select the desired key pair from the Key Pair menu.